MarcoStb1993/robot_statemachine/rsm_core/README.md

 To demonstrate the RSM and get used to it's controls, the [RSM additions package](../rsm_additions#rsm-additions) offers two launch files that start a simulation including a complete robot and environment to start right away.

-The first simulation uses the 3D [Gazebo](http://gazebosim.org/) simulator which has to be [installed](http://gazebosim.org/tutorials?cat=install) before.
+The first simulation uses the 3D [Gazebo](http://gazebosim.org/) simulator which has to be [installed](http://gazebosim.org/tutorials?cat=install) before (If you have installed ROS with `ros-melodic-desktop-full`, it is already included).
 Furthermore, it depends on the [husky simulator package](http://wiki.ros.org/husky_simulator) which includes the robot to be simulated.
 The second simulation depends on the [stdr simulator package](http://wiki.ros.org/stdr_simulator) which is solely in 2D and offers a much less CPU-intensive alternative to Gazebo.
 If your machine is not very powerful or you just want to have a quick peek at what the RSM has to offer, stick with the stdr simulator.
 Screenshots from both simulations can be seen below, [Gazebo](http://gazebosim.org/) first and [stdr simulator](http://wiki.ros.org/stdr_simulator) last, the simulation on the left and RViz on the right.

 ![Simulations](../images/simulations.png)